Treechcer/JCython/README.md

 # JCython

-this repository is about my programming language I'm making in JS, HTML and CSS, this language is inspired by Python, C-based langs and other languages I've learnedf
+this repository is about my programming language I'm making in JS, HTML and CSS, this language is inspired by Python, C-based langs and other languages I've learned

 # documentation